Washington

 Adding Big Bend Ranch to the Big Bend Wildlife Area would expand protection of vital fish and wildlife habitat by preventing development on a highly scenic stretch of the Columbia River.
 WRC’s efforts would also open new recreation opportunities—including hunting, wildlife viewing, horseback riding, hiking and mountain biking—for people throughout Washington and the Pacific Northwest.

-WRC has signed an agreement to purchase Big Bend Ranch with the goal of conveying it to the Washington Department of Fish and Wildlife for inclusion in the Big Bend Wildlife Area.
+WRC purchased Big Bend Ranch in January 2024 with the goal of conveying it to the Washington Department of Fish and Wildlife for inclusion in the Big Bend Wildlife Area.
 Permanently protecting the ranch, expanding the state wildlife area and conserving 1.5 miles of Columbia River frontage adds up to a major win for an area that has been dramatically impacted by dams yet still has tremendous value for fish, wildlife and people.

 Project Facts